DylanCerv/DylanCerv/README.md

 - 👨‍💻 Here you can find my portfolio with all my available projects and get to know me a little more [Portfolio](https://dylan-cerv.web.app/)

-- 💬 You can ask me about **Python, PHP, MySQL, BI** or any other topic that interests you, I always like to learn more 😊
+- 💬 You can ask me about **Python, PHP, MySQL, Business** or any other topic that interests you, I always like to learn more 😊

 - 📫 Contact **dylanecervantes@gmail.com**